onestardao/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

 * A precise definition of a class of computational tension grids.
 * A clear description of observables on these grids.
 * A family of tension functionals that define phase like regimes.
-* Critical thresholds such that crossing them corresponds to robust changes in observable behavior that we are willing to call "subject like".
+* Critical thresholds such that crossing them corresponds to robust changes in observable behavior that we are willing to call "subject like" at the effective layer.

-The difficulty comes from several sources.
+The difficulty comes from several sources:

 * The problem sits at the intersection of philosophy, neuroscience, information theory, and AI safety.
 * Many candidate signals are fragile or depend heavily on modeling assumptions.